Plain text emails are just that – plain text. No images, no graphics, no formatting, no fuss.

 A plain text email nurture programme is designed to engage contacts over a period of 5-6 weeks and should be run through a marketing automation platform.

 This type of sequence is not designed to sell to your contacts – that’s the role of the sales team – but to educate and monitor the level of engagement with your comms.
-Only when the engagement reaches a certain level is a contact then passed over to the sales team as marketing qualified lead (MQL) to work on conversion to a sales qualified lead (SQL) and generate profit.
+Only when the engagement reaches a certain level is a contact then passed over to the sales team as a marketing qualified lead (MQL) to work on conversion to a sales qualified lead (SQL) and generate profit.

 Although every email should be tailored to your own brand, the contraction and composition of your comms is critical, and the plain text email nurture programme is proven to drive conversions faster than any other approach.